-3The Programme Committee may approve exceptions.
+3 The Programme Committee may approve exceptions.

-- Art.
-13 1The Supervisor or the Co-supervisor must belong to the School that offers the relevant programme. - Art.
-14 1The following tasks shall be incumbent on the Thesis Committee: - a) overall supervision of an individual thesis, with the personal supervision of the Ph.D. student being incumbent upon the Supervisor; - b) the assessment of the research proposal and the organisation of the colloquium on the research proposal; - c) assessment of the thesis; - d) for research proposals and theses that require revision: defining the changes to be made; - e) request for acceptance, referral for revision and resubmission or rejection of the thesis for the attention of the Programme Committee.
+1 The Supervisor or the Co-supervisor must belong to the School that offers the relevant programme.

+Resolution of the Board of Governors of 10 December 2018; in force as from 10 December 2018 b) the assessment of the research proposal and the organisation of the colloquium on the research proposal;

+12 By analogy to Art.
+45 of the University statutes

+- c) assessment of the thesis; - d) for research proposals and theses that require revision: defining the changes to be made; - e) request for acceptance, referral for revision and resubmission or rejection of the thesis for the attention of the Programme Committee.